From Emotions to Advocacy

-When I read the Handbook, I found that I was describing one of the criteria for ESY.
-If I had not contacted the state department of education to get the ESY handbook, I would not have been informed of our options.
+When I read the Handbook, I realized that I was advised of only one of the three criteria for ESY.
+If I had not contacted the state department of education and read the ESY handbook, I would not know about these other options.

 didn't sign the paper, another meeting was scheduled.
 When we went to

 that meeting, we brought the yellow ESY Handbook with us - and we marked

 We are collecting stories about successful advocacy from parents and other advocates.
 We will post some of these Success stories on Fetaweb.com, the new parent advocacy site.

 If you are interested in submitting a success story or strategy, please send an email to: email@example.com

 In the Subject line of your email, type SUCCESS STORY in all caps.
 You will receive an autoresponder email that contains details about our submissions policy.

 Please do not send an article until after you read and review the Submissions Policy.